(n.) a diacritic marker resembling an upturned letter V, (^)

 From this point in the story, we can jump ahead a few centuries to 1740, when the Académie Française—the organization charged with overseeing all matters concerning the French language—published the third edition of its landmark French dictionary.
 This was the most progressive edition the Académie had yet overseen, with countless old-fashioned words and conventions ditched and many newer ones brought in in their place.
 And, back with a vengeance, came the circumflex.

-Numerous French writers and printers had already recognized this change and had started omitting these Ss from their texts, but for its part the Académie was not quite so keen to see this link with the origins of its language severed entirely.
-So as a compromise, the Académie instead began liberally dropping circumflexes into French words as a signpost to show where these silent Ss were on their way out.
+Numerous French writers and printers had already recognized this change and had begun omitting these Ss from their texts, but the Académie was not quite so keen to see this link with the origins of its language severed entirely.
+So, as a compromise, the Académie instead began liberally dropping circumflexes into French words as a signpost to show where these silent Ss were on their way out.

 Ancestre, consequently, became ancêtre.
 Isle became île.
 Hospital became hôpital.
 Forest became forêt.
+Hostel became hôtel.
 In fact, besides all the examples HH featured on Twitter, a whole host of French words underwent precisely this change:

 conqueste → conquête